Puente la Reina

 Santa Maria de Eunate

-In the past, there were also important military orders responsible for the protection of pilgrims walking the Camino de Santiago.
+In the past there were also important military orders present that were responsible for the protection of pilgrims who Camino de Santiago walked.
 One of these orders was one of the most famous, the Knights Templar.
-These had their most important temple a few kilometers from Puente la Reina.
+They had their main temple a few kilometers from Puente la Reina.
 This was the temple of Santa Maria de Eunate.

 Temple of Santa Maria de Eunate